bessey/bessey.github.io/_posts/2024-05-24-why-im-over-graphql.md

 [^1]: Persisted queries are also a mitigation for this and many attacks, but if you actually want to expose a customer facing GraphQL API, persisted queries are not an option.

 [^2]: Otherwise a language specific solution like [tRPC](https://trpc.io/) might be a better fit.

+[^3]: In Ruby I guess since type hints are not popular, AFAIK there is no equivalent approach.
+Instead we have [rswag](https://github.com/rswag/rswag) which generates OpenAPI specs from request specs.
+It would be cool if we could build an OpenAPI spec from Sorbet / RBS typed endpoints!